datacarpentry/python-ecology-lesson/_episodes/06-loops-and-functions.md

     """
     Modified from yearly_data_csv_writer to test default argument values!

+    Keyword arguments:
-    start_year --- the first year of data we want --- default: 1977
-    end_year --- the last year of data we want --- default: 2002
-    all_data --- DataFrame with multi-year data
+    start_year -- the first year of data we want (default 1977) end_year -- the last year of data we want (default 2002) all_data -- DataFrame with multi-year data
     """

     return start_year, end_year